meyersj/wifi/README.md

 ## WiFi Device Activity

+### Live Display
+Check out a [Live Display](http://meyersj.github.io/wifi/) showing current visitors from a sensor set up in my apartment.

 ### Summary

 This project contains code used to monitor Wifi device activity with a Raspberry Pi.
-It also contains code to creat some endpoints for a web server to recieve the data from the Pi.
+It also contains code to creat some endpoints for a web server to receive the data from the Pi.
 Those endpoints are written in Python using Flask.
 This also requires some way to deploy the app using WSGI.
-The endpoints recieve the data from the sensor and insert it into a Cassandra database.
+The endpoints receive the data from the sensor and insert it into a Cassandra database.

 You should be able to run the sensor code on any computer with a compatible network card